Strategies for Managing and Paying Off Your Debts

 How to Increase Your Income

-• Rent out a spare room in your home or list your property on a vacation rental platform like Airbnb.
+- Rent a spare room in your home or list your property on a vacation rental platform like Airbnb.

-• Look for passive income opportunities, such as investing in dividend-paying real estate or stocks.
+- Look for passive income opportunities like investing in dividend-paying real estate or stocks.

 Benefits of Reducing Expenses and Increasing Income